danchaud-vincent/oc_project5_testing/front/README.md

 ### Projet Goals

-The front-end as already been developped earlier.
+The front-end has already been developped earlier.
 This project aims to create unit and integration tests in order to safeguard the application.

 <ins>Unit and Integration Tests :</ins>